Skip to Main Content

 2. The students works with their group to craft the post that they all agree to share.

 3. The student tags the other students they are working with and publishes.
-This sends the post to all to all their journals.
+This sends the post to all to all their portfolios.

-Please note: Any comments made by parents will show on all the tagged student's journals.
+Please note: Any comments made by parents will show on all the tagged student's portfolios.

 First published on Nov 2

-Is your class stream overflowing with Learning Experiences from the start of the school year or assignments from remote learning?
+Is your Assignments overflowing with Learning Experiences from the start of the school year or assignments from remote learning?
 Help keep the class stream tidy for students and new families.
-By marking Learning Experiences as Complete they are moved to the completed tab, making it easier to know which assignments are still relevant.
+By marking Learning Experiences as Complete, they are moved to the Reviewed tab, making it easier to know which assignments are still relevant.

 2. Click the 3 dots [ ... ] on the right side of the LE.